kianzohoury/VAE/README.md

 any sample population $X$.

 ### What is an Autoencoder?
-An autoencoder is a type of neural network and belongs to the class of generative models that aim to learn an underlying distribution of data $p(x)$.
-Typically, when we collect a sample of images (e.g. handwritten digits) from the real-world, we do not know exactly which probability distribution they were drawn from, which is why

-Suppose the distribution
-is a set of images $X$
+One such generative model that can learn p_{θ}(x) is an _autoencoder_.
+An autoencoder is simply an end-to-end neural network composed of two parts, an encoder and decoder.
+For a given sample $x$, the goal of the autoencoder is to generate a

+An encoder is a non-linear function $f: X \mapsto Z$

+: X \mapsto

 It is composed of
 two parts, namely, the encoder and decoder.